 Quadra Island Community Centre - The Community Centre is a hub of the community, with activities and events happening year round.
 Check out their summer programs for youth, great for visitors and locals alike.
 Facilities at the Quadra Island Community Centre include the Hall with its various events, a skateboard park, tennis courts, bicycle jump park, horse ring, and the Blenkin Park trails.
 The Cultural Committee of the Quadra Community Centre offers an eclectic, exciting variety of cultural events.

-A small sampling of events to watch for at the Quadra Community Centre... the Quadra Recreation Society Slow-Pitch Tournament (on the May long weekend), Quadra Island Chamber Music Festival (July 25-28), Giant Philippine Garage Sale (Sept 22, 2013), Friday Flicks (alternate Fridays beginning Sept 27), and the Christmas Craft Fair (Nov 15 & 16 2013).
+A small sampling of events to watch for at the Quadra Community Centre... the Quadra Recreation Society Slow-Pitch Tournament (on the May long weekend), Quadra Island Chamber Music Festival (in July), Giant Philippine Garage Sale, Friday Flicks, and the Christmas Craft Fair.